 We flew Emirates business class from Sri Lanka to Dubai (overnight stop) and then Cape Town.
 That is the most luxurious flying we have done.
 The flight included a driver and Mercedes vehicle which met us at the Cape Town airport upon landing and drove us to our boutique hotel.

 Front yard of our boutique hotel.
 The owners are originally from Switzerland.
-(We prefer Switzerland.)
+(We prefer Switzerland to Cape Town.)
 We had breakfast outdoors in this area every morning.

 In South Africa, we stayed at four different locations.
 First, we stayed at boutique hotel (converted residence) near Cape Town university.
 This put us near Cape Town itself but in a semi-residential atmosphere.
 Uber rides were close at hand and cheap.
 We visited Robben Island and the harbor area first.
 Next, we took the gondola to the top of Table Mountain.
 Finally, we went to the botanical garden on the east base slopes of Table Mountain.